Now I've Seen Everything

 Gilbert Flores/Broadimage/Broad Image/East News

-Laverne Cox, born on May 29, 1972, is most famous for her role in the Netflix series, Orange Is the New Black.
-In 2014, Laverne became the first transgender person nominated for a Primetime Emmy Award.
-In 2015, Time magazine included Laverne in the “100 Most Influential People” list of the year.
-Laverne also became the first openly transgender person who appeared on covers of Time, British Vogue, Cosmopolitan, and Essence magazines.
+Laverne Cox, born on May 29, 1972, rose to fame for her remarkable performance in the Netflix series Orange Is the New Black.
+Her talent and hard work paid off in 2014 when she made history as the first transgender person to be nominated for a Primetime Emmy Award.
+The following year, Time magazine recognized her influence and impact by including her in their “100 Most Influential People” list.
+In addition, Laverne made history as the first openly transgender person to grace the covers of Time, British Vogue, Cosmopolitan, and Essence magazines.

 5. Janet Mock

-Janet Mock is a writer, and she is used to making history with her success by now.
-First, she was the first ever transgender woman of color hired as a writer on a TV series, when she was hired on Pose.
-Then, she was a trailblazer again when she signed a 3-year deal with Netflix, making her the first black transgender woman to achieve an overall deal with a major studio.
+Janet Mock, a celebrated writer, has a history of making groundbreaking achievements in her career.
+She made history as the first transgender woman of color to be hired as a writer for a TV series when she joined the team of Pose.
+Later, she made history again by signing a 3-year deal with Netflix, becoming the first black transgender woman to achieve an overall deal with a major studio.

 6. Indya Moore